Where we left off

 - This allows the user to backspace and make corrections before submitting

-follows (approximately) this process:if the buffer is empty read from the keyboard else process next value in the buffer
+cinfollows (approximately) this process:if the buffer is empty read from the keyboard else process next value in the buffer- The data type of the variable to the right of

-determines how the input is interpreted
+>>determines how the input is interpreted

 Type-dependent input processing

-Data Type | Input Processing |
+| Data Type | Input Processing |

 int | Read all characters until a non-digit is found |